|

 * Meets diagnostic criteria for logopenic variant PPA

-* Score of 20 or higher on the Mini-Mental State Examination
+* Attains score of 20 or higher on the Mini-Mental State Examination

-* Adequate hearing and vision (with hearing or vision aids, if needed)
+* Has adequate hearing and vision (with hearing or vision aids, if needed)

-* Able and willing to undergo MRI brain scan
+* Is able to travel to research site and undergo MRI brain scan

 Exclusion Criteria: